-Covid-19 Coronavirus: What Kiwis can and can't do during lockdown
+Covid-19 coronavirus: What New Zealanders can and can't do during lockdown

 • Domestic air travel

-While the country is in alert level 3, people will need to get home, be it locally or throughout the country.
+While the country is on alert level 3, people will need to get home, be it locally or throughout the country.

 The Government has asked all air transport providers to ensure social distancing for that period.

+People needing to take domestic flights, trains and Cook Strait ferries to get home before the Covid-19 lockdown will now be able to do so until midnight Friday.

-However, from 23:59 Wednesday March 25, 2020, the Government will be moving to air travel only applying to the transport of people undertaking essential services and the transport of freight.
+After that, the Government will be moving to air travel only applying to the transport of people undertaking essential services and the transport of freight.

 Visitors and tourists can use domestic air travel to proceed to an international airport.